How to Grow and Care for Hardy Hibiscus in Your Garden

 In general, you’ll want to water your hardy hibiscus plants about one to three times per week.
 Plant to water newly-planting hibiscus more often since these plants’ roots are still getting established.

 Once the plants are a year old, their root systems will reach deeper into the ground.
-This means they can reach more moisture and therefore need to be watered less often.
+Because they can access more moisture this way, they must be watered less often.

 Numerous factors impact precisely how often you need to water hardy hibiscus.
 These include temperature, light, time of year, and rainfall.